saulve/Hippocrypto/src/pages/2018-03-01-the-hitchhikers-guide-to-ethereum-transactions/index.md

 ---
 path: "/the-hitchhikers-guide-to-ethereum-transactions"
 date: "2018-03-01T20:34:34.264Z"
-title: "The Hitchhikers Guide To Ethereum Transactions"
+title: "The Hitchhikers Guide To Ethereum Transactions, pt.
+1"
 draft: "false"
 feature: "./ahmed-saffu-456002-unsplash.jpg"
 credit: "Photo by Ahmed Saffu on Unsplash"
 tags: ['Ethereum', 'Tips', 'ICOS']
 ---

 Getting started with Ethereum transactions can be a cumbersome task.
 Terms like _gas price_ and _gas limit_ can be confusing to grasp for someone who's just starting to use blockchain.
-On top of that, the current wallets are not 100% user-friendly yet, which can lead to people making mistakes and resulting in their transactions being stuck in a limbo to being completely lost.
+On top of that, the current wallets are not 100% user-friendly yet, which can lead to people making mistakes and resulting in their transactions being stuck in a limbo or being completely lost.
 Therefore, in this article I've gathered some insights and personal tips that I use myself, which will hopefully be useful for those who've just started or have been using Ethereum for a while.

-All of you may have different questions right now:
-- _"I have a token on an exchange how do I store it in my wallet?"_
-- _"I want to participate in an ICO, how do I do that?"_
-- _"Can I send Ethereum from my smartphone?"_

-In this article we will answer all of these questions and more.
+This guide is not going to explain how to send tokens as there's plenty of online resources available.
+Instead, this guide aims to provide some valuable information on lesser known quirks that can only be learnt through practice.

 ### Storing Ether and ERC-20 tokens